pagkly/Zed/Investopedia/Investing/Principles-Based Accounting vs. Rules-Based Accounting.md

 On the other hand, when there are strict rules that need to be followed, like those in the U.S. GAAP system, the possibility of lawsuits is diminished.
 Having a set of rules can increase accuracy and reduce the ambiguity that can trigger aggressive reporting decisions by management.

 Compliance to GAAP helps to ensure transparency in the financial reporting process by standardizing the various methods, terminology, definitions, and financial ratios.
 For example, GAAP allows investors to compare the financial statements of two companies by having standardized reporting methods.
-Companies must formulate their [balance sheet](https://www.investopedia.com/terms/b/balancesheet.asp), [income statement](https://www.investopedia.com/terms/i/incomestatement.asp), and [cash flow statement](https://www.investopedia.com/investing/what-is-a-cash-flow-statement/) in the same manner, so that they can be more easily evaluated.
+Companies must formulate their [[[Balance Sheet]]](https://www.investopedia.com/terms/b/balancesheet.asp), [income statement](https://www.investopedia.com/terms/i/incomestatement.asp), and [cash flow statement](https://www.investopedia.com/investing/what-is-a-cash-flow-statement/) in the same manner, so that they can be more easily evaluated.

 If companies were able to report their financial numbers in any manner they chose, investors would be open to risk.
 Without a rules-based accounting system, companies could report only the numbers that made them appear financially successful while avoiding reporting any negative news or losses.